urbanriskmap/cognicity-grasp/README.md

 ##### Geosocial Rapid Assessment Platform

 ## Introduction
 [cognicity-grasp](https://github.com/urbanriskmap/ccognicity-grasp) is an extension to the CogniCity platform that adds support to collect disaster reports from residents using web-technologies.
-Users request a *report card* which is delivered in the form of a unique link pointing to a  [cognicity-server]() instance.
+Users request a *report card* which is delivered in the form of a unique one time link pointing to a  [cognicity-server]() instance.
 The report card link is delivered by a simple conversational 'bot'.
 The bot can be included in [cognicity-reports]() so that report cards can be delivered to users via social messaging or third-party application.

 ### Key Files
 * `Bot.js` - GRASP module for user communication